Lylio/cv.lyle.app/src/data/introduction.md

 and lots more.
 <br />
 <br />
-At heart, I'm a full stack engineer; I spend a lot of time expanding my skills on both front and back-end tooling environments.
-After two-and-a-half years in **DevOps**, then a year-and-a-half as a microservice **Java Developer**, I'm currently enjoying a **front-end** role as part of a large project for the HM Courts and Tribunal Service.
-It's a good time to deep-dive into **Angular**, **Node**, **TypeScript**, and all that CSS fun.
+After two-and-a-half years in **Platform Engineering**, then a year-and-a-half as a microservice **Java Developer**, I'm currently enjoying a role as part of a large project for the **HM Courts and Tribunal Service**.
+So far this project has involved combinations of Angular, CSS, TypeScript (front-end) and Spring Boot, Java, PostgreSQL (back-end).

 <br />